Tips & tricks to design the coolest book cover series. With examples

 Books are like people.
-Just like each person has their personal style that makes them easily noticeable, each book should have their unique features to be quickly recognizable by bibliophiles.
+Just like each person has their personal style that makes them easily noticeable, each book should have its unique features to be quickly recognizable by bibliophiles.
 Moreover, this aspect is even more important when it comes to book series.
 Your loyal fans have to figure out immediately that one standalone book from the bookstore’s shelf or a random volume from Amazon is part of a larger narrative.
 But recognition is not everything, every writer wishes to sell as many books as possible.
 That’s why the book’s cover is a life-or-death choice.
 Especially when we’re talking about book cover series.

 One thing’s for sure: the book cover series design has to be connected by a coherent graphic style.
 And that’s not an easy job to do.
 Many writers hire designers to do the design part; but if you want to do it all by yourself, you should take into account today’s pieces of advice.
 They will help you design the coolest book cover series ever.
 You’ll see that you’ll be successful in the end.
-Furthermore, when your book is judged by its cover, it’ll come up a winner.
+Furthermore, when your book is judged by its cover, it’ll come up with a winner.

 Tips & tricks to design the coolest book cover series